Himanta Biswa Sarma to be new Assam chief minister

 Incumbent Chief Minister Sarbananda Sonowal had tendered his resignation to the governor earlier on Sunday.

-The Bharatiya Janata Party on Sunday announced Himanta Biswa Sarma as the new chief minister of Assam, ANI reported, quoting Union Agriculture minister Narendra Tomar.
+The Bharatiya Janata Party on Sunday announced Himanta Biswa Sarma as the new chief minister of Assam, ANI reported, quoting Union Agriculture Minister Narendra Tomar.
 The decision was taken at a legislature party meeting of the newly-elected MLAs of the Bharatiya Janata Party in Guwahati.
+There has been no official announcement on when Sarma would take oath.

 Earlier on Sunday, incumbent Chief Minister Sarbananda Sonowal tendered his resignation to Governor Jagadish Mukhi.